le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 end
 {% endhighlight %}

-And execure "bundle" command to install this gems.
+And you should to execute "bundle" command to install this gems.

 ## Using ChefSpec